 In addition to the above requirements the honours stream also requires the following:

 - The completion of a 6-credit honours thesis (449 course number) in a subject related to one or more disciplines.
+In most cases Integrated Sciences conduct their thesis through BIOL 447, 449.
 The thesis course shall not be counted towards the Discipline requirements.
 (A Directed Studies, 448, is different from a 449 Honours Thesis and not sufficient to satisfy this Honours requirement.)

 - No courses may be failed.

-- The student must successfully complete 30 credits per Winter session from the start of their first year at UBC.10)
+- The student must successfully complete 30 credits per Winter session from the start of their first year at UBC.9)

 - The student must have achieved an average grade per session of at least 68% before third year standing.